volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 [ERROR]  You can read more about the rule here: <link>
 ```

-By default, jtcop will halt the build if it detects issues with your tests.
+By default, `jtcop` will halt the build if it detects issues with your tests.
 If
-you prioritize quality consistency but only want to check occasionally, you can
+you only want to use it to highlight problems without interrupting the build,
-configure jtcop to display warning messages by adjusting the failOnError
+you can configure `jtcop` to display only warning messages by adjusting the
-property:

-Out of the box, jtcop won't hesitate to halt a build over test issues.
-If you're
-after consistent quality but only want occasional checks, tell jtcop to chill
-and just spit out warnings.
-Tweak the failOnError property:
-___
-jtcop by defult will stop the further build if your tests have some problems,
-if you require the same level of quality, if you need just to check
-time-to-time, you can "tell" jtcop to print warning messages instead by
-setting `failOnError` property:
+failOnError property.

 ```xml